enzanki-ars/enzanki-ars.github.io/darby-capstone.md

 #### How would you do it differently if you had to start over?

-The Ohio Supercomputer Center provided a wonderful opportunity that was well planned and perfectly executed.
+The Ohio Supercomputer Center provided a wonderful opportunity that was well planned and left us wishing the experience could have been longer.

 The only part I would have changed about this experience was the planning of this website.
 Originally, I created the entire website design from scratch, but it was very difficult to update every night in the dorm quickly.
 I experienced many road blocks that prevented timely updates,